ForwardStar/sctreeshap/README.md

 # sctreeshap

 When doing single-cell RNA sequencing work, we firstly do clustering by community detection.
 Then we match the clusters to major cell types, which forms a cluster tree.
+Following cluster tree represents [Allen Human Brain Atlas](https://human.brain-map.org/):

 ![clustertree.png](https://i.loli.net/2021/07/19/2bBatvnr45WczpK.png)

-We usually need to select a branch for analysis, which helps us investigate on gene differential expressions on cell subtypes. sctreeshap constructs a data structure, which helps us quickly filter data whose clusters are under a specific branch (or in a specific cluster set).
+We usually need to select a branch for analysis, which helps us investigate on gene differential expressions on cell subtypes.
+This package ``sctreeshap`` constructs a data structure, which helps us quickly filter data whose clusters are under a specific branch (or in a specific cluster set).
 Moreover, it can run shap automatically to indicate marker genes.

 Github repo:

 https://github.com/ForwardStar/sctreeshap

-# v0.7.6 && v0.7.6.1 Update
+# v0.7.6 && v0.7.6.1 && v0.7.6.2 Update

-Resolve dependency error: replace pathlib with pathlib2 since pathlib has no longer been supported in Python 3.10.
+Resolve dependency error:
+- Replace ``pathlib`` with ``pathlib2`` since ``pathlib`` has no longer been supported in Python 3.10;
+- Remove deprecated sklearn dependency.

+Bug fixes: fix function ``geneFiltering`` error for the deprecated ``pandas.DataFrame.iteritems()`` function.

 # v0.7.5 Update

 - Custom model supported.

 In v0.7.0--v0.7.4, we mainly worked for supporting probability output for shap values.
 This is not stable and could not deal with a large feature set.
-Therefore, try using 'geneFiltering()' before setting output as 'probability'.
+Therefore, try using ``geneFiltering()`` before setting output as ``probability``.

 A sample code is as follows: